UWCS/C_Course-The_Cequel/Session2.md

 ## <a name="Functions"> Functions </a>

 If you want to write good code, then you want to write organised code.
 You want to write code that easily clicks into place with other code like lego, and can be easily reused.
-This is called **adaptability:** how easily and quickly you can modify your code to introduce new features.

 We can organise our code more with **functions**, which we've already been using (**printf** is a function)!
 A function is a block of code that we can execute by **calling** the function, with some properties:
 - you can pass values to the function by calling the function with **arguments**; think about *printf* - it wouldn't be very useful if you couldn't pass it the values you want to output